How to wash hockey equipment at home in the washing machine to keep your gear clean, fresh, and bacteria-free, all season long.

-for your convenience, this post contains afilliate links
+For your convenience, this post contains afilliate links.

-The best way to get rid of the stink in your hockey equipment:
+What’s the best way to get rid of the stink in your hockey equipment:

 How to wash hockey equipment in a washing machine: